evilenx/Turbo-Prolog-Projects/README.md

 ### Source Code

-The source code for each project is located in a separate directory with the same name as the project.
+The source code for each project is located in the 'projects' directory.